cubeta-io/cubeta-starter/docs/created-files.md

 so any database operation related to your model we prefer you do it in the corresponding repository class .

-each repository class will be bind in the service provider by default (if it was created by the package)
+each repository is a singleton — you obtain it via its static `make()` method (provided by the `Makable` trait) rather than through dependency injection.

 if you opened the created repository class you'll notice that it extends another class named BaseRepository, and it is in the `app/Repositories/Contracts` Directory check on